ZenIDTeam/ZenID-ios/README.md

     }
 }
 ```
-Alternatively if you have specific frame of the picture that you wish to be verified instead, you can use the `verify(buffer: , displayWidth:, displayHeight: , frameHeight: )` as shown below.
+Alternatively you can use the `verifyImage(imageBuffer: )` with CVImageBuffer of media data as shown below.
 ```
 extension ViewController: AVCaptureVideoDataOutputSampleBufferDelegate {
     func captureOutput(_ output: AVCaptureOutput, didOutput sampleBuffer: CMSampleBuffer, from connection: AVCaptureConnection) {
-        // due to incorrect camera orientation the width has to be switched with height let result = verifier.verify(buffer: sampleBuffer, displayWidth: frames.cameraHeight, displayHeight: frames.cameraWidth, frameHeight: frames.frameWidth)
+        let pixelBuffer: CVPixelBuffer = CMSampleBufferGetImageBuffer(sampleBuffer)
+        let result = verifier.verifyImage(imageBuffer: pixelBuffer)
         DispatchQueue.main.async {
             self.updateView(with: result)
         }
     }
 }
 ```

+### 3. Holograms
+You can use  `DocumentVerifier` to detect 2D holograms on cards.
+To do that, you can use this object the same way like to detect documents and call method `beginHologramVerification`.

+Detection logic in `captureOutput(_: ,didOutput: ,from:)` is almost the same but in case of holograms you can easily add reconrding video with `VideoWriter` class.
+This video can be uploaded to the backend after successful detection of hologram.

+### 4. Face liveness verifier
+You can use  `FaceVerifier` to verify selfie liveness from short video.
+Human faces are to be identified in video frames.
+Interface is very similar to  `DocumentVerifier`, first you initialize `FaceVerifier` and then call the `verify(buffer: )` or `verifyImage(imageBuffer: )` method in `func captureOutput(_: ,didOutput: ,from:)` .

-### 3. Result
+### 5. Result
-The returning value of the `verify()` methods is a struct of type `MatcherResult`.
-It contains all the information found describing currently analysed document.
+The returning value of the `verify()` or `verifyImage(imageBuffer: )` methods is a struct of type `DocumentResult` for documents, `HologramResult` for holograms or `FaceResult` for face liveness.

+It contains all the information found describing currently analysed document/face.

-It contains following values:
+`DocumentResult` contains following values:
 - `state` - state of currently analysed image (e.g. `NoMatchFound`, `Blurry` or `ReflectionPresent` etc.)
 - `code` - version of a document (e.g. new or old version of slovakia identity card).
 This attribute can be `nil` when state is equal to `NoMatchFound`
 - `role` - specified type of a document
 - `country` - specified origin country of a document
 - `page` - specified page

+Hologram result contains state of currently analysed image.
+`HologramResult.state`  can be `NoMatchFound`, `TiltLeft`, `RotateClockwise` etc. and finally  `Ok`

+Face detection result contains stage of currently analysed image.
+`FaceResult.stage` can be `LookAtMe`, `TurnHead`, `Smile` and finally  `Done`